Introduction

 The catalog team says name, description, price, images, sustainability rating—it's what customers browse and search.
 The warehouse team says weight, dimensions, and whether it's fragile—they need to put it in a box, not describe it.
 The inventory team says a product ID and a quantity on a shelf—they don't care what it looks like.

 These aren't three views of the same thing.
 They're three different concepts that happen to share a name.
 DDD calls this a bounded context: a boundary within which a term has a consistent meaning.
+You can call it whatever you want.
+The point is that "Product" means something different depending on who you ask.

 The instinct is to create one Product class that serves everyone: